Causes and Symptoms of Cryptosporidiosis

 - The symptoms may go in cycles in which you may seem to get better for a few days, then feel worse, before the illness ends.

-Any person who has been diagnosed with Crypto should not go swimming while they are having symptoms or for 2 weeks after symptoms resolve.
+- Any person who has been diagnosed with Crypto should not go swimming while they are having symptoms and for 2 weeks after symptoms resolve.

 Do you suspect that you have a foodborne or waterborne illness?
 Visit reporting suspected foodborne/waterborne illnesses.